treescribe/app-legals/privacy-policy.md

 means any information that is categorised as "personal information" under privacy law.

 ### Service, Services
-means https://treescribe.com, a web-based application for creating legal agreements, and includes the landed pages at https://treescribe.com/signup and https://www.producthunt.com/upcoming/treescribe
+means www.trytreescribe.com, a web-based application for creating legal agreements, and includes the landed pages at www.trytreescribe.com/signup.

 ### User, Users